How to Make Flavorful Lamb Broth at Home

 Preparation

-Add the lamb pieces and pour over the cold water in a large stockpot over high heat.
-Then add the chopped onions.
-Stir in the bay leaves, smashed cardamom pods, and whole spices garlic clove.
+Place the lamb pieces in a large stockpot and pour in cold water to cover.
+Set over high heat and add the chopped onions.
+Stir in the bay leaves, lightly smashed cardamom pods, whole spices, and a garlic clove.
+Let the ingredients begin to heat and meld together.

 Recipe Tips & Suggestions